awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specifying-scte-35-markers-using-esam-xml.md

 If your input video doesn't contain SCTE\-35 markers, but you need to specify ad insertion points in your outputs, you can provide Event Signaling and Management \(ESAM\) XML documents in your AWS Elemental MediaConvert job settings\.
 When you do, MediaConvert conditions your outputs  with IDR \(Instantaneous Decoder Refresh\) frames at the insertion points that you specify in the document\.
 In outputs that are also wrapped in MPEG2\-TS and HLS containers, MediaConvert inserts SCTE\-35 time\_signal messages at those points\.

-You also can optionally provide an HLS manifest conditioning XML document\.
+For your **Apple HLS** output groups, you also can optionally provide an HLS manifest conditioning XML document\.
 You can then set up your job to condition the manifests for your HLS outputs accordingly\.

 **Note**
 To put SCTE\-35 markers in your MPEG2\-TS outputs, in addition to supplying the ESAM XML documents, you must also enable **ESAM SCTE\-35** on each output\.
 For more information, see the console procedure following this overview\.